Understanding Alzheimer’s Disease: Tips for Caregivers and Family Members

 Practice Patience and Flexibility

 Alzheimer’s disease can cause changes in behavior and personality.
-Be patient and flexible in your approach to caregiving, and adapt your strategies to meet your loved one’s evolving needs.
+Have patience and be flexible in your approach to caregiving, and adapt your strategies to meet your loved one’s evolving needs.

 Seek Support